Under Siege? robots.txt!

 requests per second.
 The request pattern was cyclical with about 15-minute period.
 A deeper analysis showed that

-endless build pages that we create every time a change lands and navigating to every .xml
+endless build pages that we create every time a change lands and navigating to every .xml, .pom and other files.

 All of was creating a heavy load on our service while providing no benefit as all of these builds are intended to